Low-Rank Methods in Event Detection and Subsampled Point-to-Subspace Proximity Tests

-\begin{itemize} \item a general framework for representing what is an event and what is a non-event, considering \emph{heterogeneous data}, which are possibly \emph{not sampled uniformly}, with \emph{missing values} and \emph{measurement errors}, based on matrix factorization, \item A novel randomized event detection technique, implemented via a \emph{point-to-subspace distance query}, with approximation guarantees, \item an experimental evaluation showing that a year of history from thousands of sensors is possible to process in minutes to answer point-to-subspace distance queries in milliseconds. \end{itemize}
+Our main contributions are the following: \begin{itemize} \item a general framework for representing what is an event and what is a non-event considering \emph{heterogeneous data}, which are possibly \emph{not sampled uniformly}, with \emph{missing values} and \emph{measurement errors}. \item a novel randomized event detection technique, implemented via a \emph{point-to-subspace distance query}, with guarantees within \emph{probably approximately correct} (PAC) learning \cite{haussler1990probably}, \item an experimental evaluation on data from a traffic-control system in Dublin, Ireland, which shows that it is possible to process data collected from thousands of sensors over the course of one year within minutes, to answer point-to-subspace distance queries in milliseconds and thus detect even hard-to-detect events. \end{itemize}